 In the face of rising awareness and concern about the effects of climate change, it’s unsurprising that the UK’s use and generation of renewable energy is on the increase.
 In the third quarter of 2019, renewable sources of energy in the UK generated more electricity than fossil fuels for the first time.

-In this article, we set out to clarify some of the misconceptions that people may have about solar power, starting with the difference between a solar PV panel and a solar water heating system.
+There is still plenty of scope to increase energy generation from renewable resources.
+Solar power is the option most frequently used on domestic buildings, so in this article, we set out to clarify some of the misconceptions that people may have about solar power, starting with the difference between a solar PV panel and a solar water heating system.

 What is a Solar PV Panel?

 Solar photovoltaic (PV) panels capture the sun’s energy to produce electricity using cells comprised primarily of silicon semiconductors; photo meaning ‘light’ and voltaic meaning ‘electricity’.